• Skip to primary navigation

 Soaked chickpeas in pressure cooker with vegetables

-3. While the chickpeas are getting boiled, roughly chop the onions, cilantro, parsley, green chilies and ginger.
+3. While the chickpeas are boiling, roughly chop the onions, cilantro, parsley, green chilies and ginger.

 Mealthy Instant Pot